baby, boy, child-1852940.jpg

 • Decreased appetite towards solid foods

-• Increased gnawing, chewing and biting things around them
+• Increased gnawing, chewing, and biting things around them

 According to doctors, these symptoms will switch on and off as each tooth erupts.
 Once the tooth has surfaced, symptoms will decrease, but do not be surprised if they keep coming back as more teeth will continue to poke out of their gums!